theislab/cellrank_reproducibility_preprint/README.md

 Let's establish a couple of guidelines that make sure this repo is clean and usable by others.

 ## Notebooks, data and figures
 We split these three at the top level of the repository to have one `data`, one `figures` and one `notebooks` folder.
 These have sub-folders that relate to specific figures/datasets.
+The general idea is that `notebooks` and `figures` should have the same folder structure.

 ### Notebooks
 - save under `~/notebooks/fig_X_title/` or  `~/notebooks/suppl_fig_title/`